Lunchbox (song): Composition

 "Lunchbox" was inspired by an incident where Manson defended himself from bullies with a Kiss (pictured) lunchbox.

-"Lunchbox" is four minutes and thirty-two seconds long.
+"Lunchbox" is a gothic rock and alternative metal song, with a length of four minutes and thirty-two seconds.
 The track was written by the band's eponymous vocalist, Daisy Berkowitz and Gidget Gein, and was produced by Manson with Trent Reznor.
-It features elements of death metal, industrial music and punk rock, and contains the lyrics "I got my lunchbox and I'm armed real well/I wanna grow up /wanna be a big rock-n-roll star/big time rock-n-roll star/so no one fucks with me."
+It combines a danceable industrial beat, death metal guitars and punk rock influences, while containing the lyrics "I got my lunchbox and I'm armed real well/I wanna grow up /wanna be a big rock-n-roll star/big time rock-n-roll star/so no one fucks with me."

 Manson discussed the meaning of "Lunchbox" in a 1999 article in Rolling Stone, saying: "Some journalists have interpreted it as a song about guns.
 Ironically, the song is about being picked on and fighting back with my Kiss lunch box, which I used as a weapon on the playground.
 In 1979, metal lunch boxes were banned because they were considered dangerous weapons in the hands of delinquents."
 Commenting on both "Lunchbox" and "Get Your Gunn", Manson added that "The somewhat positive messages of these songs are usually the ones that sensationalists misinterpret as promoting the very things I am decrying."
 Berkowitz told the Sun-Sentinel that the song's narrative fits with Manson's self-image as an "outcast who stands up to abuse yet, in the process, catches hell from authorities."

 Writing for the Houston Press, Kristy Loye said that the song features a "level of cultural examination" which separates it from the macho and heteronormative heavy metal music of the 1980s.
 "Lunchbox" contains elements of "Fire" (1968) performed by Arthur Brown, a pioneer of progressive rock whose work influenced the band.
 The track features the sound of small children saying profanities, an effect which Matt Zakosek of The Chicago Maroon noted was later used on Outkast's album Speakerboxxx/The Love Below (2003).
 Metal Hammers Alec Chillingworth felt that the song's "wacky, stomping hook" is similar to the music of Jack Off Jill.